 EV's can lose as much as a third of their theoretical range in cold weather but this varies depending on vehicle.
-Secondly the claimed output of public charging stations is rarely achieved and you won't get the cars maximum charging capacity.
-Additionally at any one time it is estimated that 20% of the UK's public charging stations are out of service.
+Secondly the claimed output of public charging stations is rarely achieved and you won't get the car's maximum charging capacity.
+Additionally at any one time it is estimated that 20% of the UK's public charging stations are out of service.(at 2024 the UK has 75000 public charge points), so if you are on a long journey in unfamiliar country it might take you a long time to find a charger.
+Planning a long journey requires a bit more effort.

 So a Parish Council needs to make sure that the point is quickly fixed if it goes wrong.
+Recent legislation requires the operator to maintain reliability.

 EV manufacturers often produce two versions of the same model.
-The difference is the battery capacity (and therefore the range) and the price.
-It will be hard to compare whether it's worth the extra money because the trim level on 'big battery models' is usually higher specification and its hard to disaggregate the additional cost of the battery alone.
+The difference is the battery capacity (and therefore the range) and of course ,the price.
+It will be hard to compare whether it's worth the extra money because the trim level on 'big battery models'